Twin Baby Registry Guide — Your Go-To for What You Need

 My parents also used the bouncers to feed the girls.
 We loved the Fisher-Price, Geo Meadow; it had a nice design, was portable, and inexpensive (since we needed two and all).
 It has an activity bar that is easy to move on and off, plus it’s lightweight and easy to move from room to room (although I definitely recommend getting one baby “holder” per floor.)

-Finally, our favorite is a bouncer that does triple duty is the Tiny Love 3 in 1.
+Finally, a bouncer that does triple duty is the Tiny Love 3 in 1.
 You can use it as a bassinet (for napping), a bouncer, and a semi-reclined seat.
 We had these on the first floor for dinner duty, sleeping purposes, and you know, bathroom breaks. 😉 Please note, however, that even in the “napping” position, this bouncer does not lay completely flat – it lays at a 169 degree angle.
 This is helpful for napping babies after feedings (you know, so they don’t spit up their entire meal).

 The bouncers mentioned above are all in the economy category.
 If you’re looking for something more modern and sleek, check out our “Favorite Fancy Bouncers.”
 Mind you, they are all more expensive.